Module 11: Eastern Orthodoxy

 Introductory Scenario

 Imagine that you are a part of a church in a bilingual, multi-ethnic neighborhood.
 The leadership desires to reach all the people of the neighborhood, but are debating how best to do it.
 What are the barriers to reaching and discipling all the groups at once?
 What are the barriers to unity within the church?
 What is the best way to reach them and also have unity?
 How can that unity be protected and valued?
-How can the obvious differences between the different groups be acknowledged and navigated to best strategic advantage of all groups.
+How can the obvious differences between the different groups be acknowledged and navigated to the best strategic advantage of all groups.
 Please consider these questions and be watching for material that will help you answer them as you work through this module.

 Module Objectives and Outcomes